William-Metz/rustylisa/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
-RustyLISA is a Rust library designed to simulate gravitational wave signals, particularly those detected by the Laser Interferometer Space Antenna (LISA).
-Built for performance and extensibility, RustyLISA leverages the power of Rust to run efficient, parallelized simulations.
-This tool is useful for researchers, engineers, and enthusiasts interested in gravitational wave astrophysics.
+RustyLISA is a project that aims to simulate gravitational waves, particularly those detected by the Laser Interferometer Space Antenna (LISA).
+This project is the continuation of a long-running Physics Research at Pomona College, headed by Thomas Moore, which initially built a simulator with a team of undergraduate researchers using XOJO.
+The main goal of the RustyLISA project is to leverage Rust's performance and reliability to create a faster and more feature-rich GW simulator to empower researchers with the tools to do cutting-edge research.
 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ### Built With